Kelzor/Introductory-ancient-DNA-practical/aDNA Data Analysis II - M. leprae/aDNA_Data_Analysis_II.md

 - Estimate the values `3 Prime G>A 1st base (%)` and `5 Prime C>T 1st base (%)` in your ***M. leprae* mapping report** using the bottom two plots.

 - **Assess authenticity**: Based on these plots, do all the samples show patterns consistent with **authentic ancient DNA**?

+- UF104 has erratic deamination plots.
+Why might that be?
+Based on the mapping report, how is UF104 different from UF703 and UF801?
+(Hint: reference genome coverage)

 - What ways could you interpret no sign of deamination damage in the MapDamage plot?